tfoote/design/contribute.md

     ./deploy_jekyll.sh

+You will be prompter for your root password.

 Now, you can navigate to [http://0.0.0.0:4000](http://0.0.0.0:4000) in your browser and view the changes as you make them (if you do not see changes in the browser, refresh the page).